golemfactory/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 ### Preview Program

+[

 Where the tasks and instructions adequate?

-What other tasks would you suggest to add?
+What tasks would you suggest to add or change?

+]
 ---

 Thank you for your feedback and for contributing to the Golem Network!